 One of the main advantages of such a practice is that you won't have to worry about your phone or laptop dying as much.

 Where convenience is concerned, just plug your chargers into a small power strip and leave them, plug them into your phones and notebook computers every evening, and let them charge briefly, you can turn off the power strip and leave everything plugged in until the next time you need the phone or laptop.
 They don't consume power when the strip is turned off because it physically disconnects them from the power outlet.

 - Lithium-air (energy density of up to 11,140 Wh/kg/11.14 kWh per kg or for every 2.2 pounds of these).

 - Thin-film lithium.

-According to a U.S Navy study, lead acid battery life can be extended to 8-10 years using this method (PDF File).
-According to their scientists: Excessive sulfation takes place on the plates of lead acid batteries and charging them with pulses of DC current can break up the sulfation and return it to the electrolyte where it belongs so that it can be cycled again.
+According to a U.S Navy study, lead acid battery life can be extended to 8-10 years using pulse charging.
+According to Navy scientists (the source page is missing): Excessive sulfation takes place on the plates of lead acid batteries and charging them with pulses of DC current can break up the sulfation and return it to the electrolyte where it belongs so that it can be cycled again.

 Using Lead-acid Batteries As A Power Source

 If a lead-acid battery is rated at 7 Ah (usually printed on the front of it), then you will achieve the greatest efficiency if you draw 7 / 10 (remember that this is Ah rating divided by 10) which is 0.7 amps, or 700 mA from the battery.
 This means that you would draw 700 mA (0.7 A or Amps) from the battery for 7 hours.
 Source.

 Another way to calculate this is by multiplying 0.1 b the AH rating.
 The amount of current you would charge the battery with is equal to 10% of the Ah rating on the battery.